Zeal8bit/Zeal-8-bit-OS/README.md

 ## Memory Mapping

-ZealOS can separate kernel RAM and user's program thanks to virtual pages.
+Zeal 8-bit OS can separate kernel RAM and user's program thanks to virtual pages.
 Indeed, as it is currently implemented, the kernel is aware of 4 virtual pages of 16KB.

 The first page, page 0, shall not be switched as it contains the kernel code.
 This means that the OS binary is limited to 16KB, it must never exceed this size.
 When a user's program is being execute, any `syscall` will result in jumping in the first bank where the OS code resides.
 So if this page is switched for another purpose, no syscall, no interrupt nor communication with the kernel must happen, else, undefined behavior will occur.

 The second page, page 1, is where user programs are copied to and executed from.
-Thus, all the programs for ZealOS shall be linked from address `0x4000` (16KB).
+Thus, all the programs for Zeal 8-bit OS shall be linked from address `0x4000` (16KB).
 When loading a program, the second and third page are also mapped to usable RAM from the user program.
 Thus, a user program can have a maximum size of 48KB.

 The fourth page, page 3, is used to store the OS data for both the kernel and the drivers.
 When loading a user program, this page is switched to RAM, so that it's usable by the program, when a syscall occurs, it's switched back to the kernel RAM.
 Upon loading a user program, the SP (Stack Pointer) is set to `0xFFFF`.
 However, this may change in a near future.